-That there are almost always multiple ways to solve a single problem, or achieve any specific functionality using programming languages.
+That there are almost always multiple ways and applications to solve a single problem, or achieve any specific functionality using programming languages in computer science.
 On the outside, I think programming can seem like a very prescriptive, direct, binary kind of job skill.
-But there’s actually a lot of creativity and ingenuity involved.
+But there’s actually a lot of creative elements, knowledge, and ingenuity involved.

 Pretend a website is a car.
-There are a lot of things inside of a car that help it run, make it speed up, slow down, keep its lights on—all of these things you can’t really see but are really important.
+There are a lot of pieces of technology inside of a car that help it run, make it speed up, slow down, keep its lights on—all of these things you can’t really see but are really important for performance.
 That’s what back-end development services are about.

-But then there are items that you directly use in the car to make it go: your gas and brake pedals, the steering wheel.
+Then, you directly use items in the car to make it go: your gas and brake pedals, the steering wheel.
 There are also many things on that car that make it fun to drive and cool to look at: a racing stripe, a slick leather interior.
 All the stuff you can directly touch, see, or hear?
 That’s front end development.

-6. What resources—a favorite book, podcast, platform, etc.—would you recommend for someone interested in getting started in front-end web development?
+6. What resources—a favorite book, podcast, platform, tools, etc.—would you recommend for someone interested in getting started in front-end web development?

-- A Book Apart series, especially the books on HTML5 (Jeremy Keith) and CSS3 (Dan Cederholm).
-Great primers and reference material.
+- A Book Apart series, especially the books on HTML5 programming language (Jeremy Keith) and CSS3 (Dan Cederholm).
+Great primers and reference material for code.

 - A List Apart is a bi-weekly web journal that I’d consider required reading for developers everywhere, whether they’re new or have vast experience.

-- Smashing Magazine is a pretty classic web resource.
+- Smashing Magazine is a pretty classic web resource for most coding languages.

 - Hacker News is a consistent source of news articles and discussion.

-For any web developers who also design, I regularly read:
+For any front-end developer who also designs, I regularly read:

 - Beautiful Pixels for design, user interface, and user experience trends in mobile and web apps.

-- Sidebar is a new link blog where I discover a lot of design related gems.
+- Sidebar is a new link blog where I discover a lot of graphic design related gems.

 Finally for the audio-inclined:

-- Shop Talk is a web design and development podcast hosted by CSS whiz Chris Coyier.
+- Shop Talk is a web design, style, and development podcast hosted by CSS whiz Chris Coyier.

 7. Any advice for an aspiring front end web developer?